okeidar/FirstLine/CODEGEN.md

 ## Specific coding guidelines:
 * create a propper environment using cursor ignore files to clean the codebase from noise.
 * the design section should be always located last in the file.
+* the codebase is compiled and run through Rider IDE for better integration.

 ## Code Analysis Guidelines
 * Only document features that are clearly implemented in the code